Introduction: Patent Citation

 Patents are considered an important source of technology and competitive information.
 Patent documents contain various types of information such as applicant and inventor information, International Patent Class (IPC), and so on.
 Detailed technical information, prior art citations, complaints, geographic location, etc. Patent data is becoming more and more available on the Internet, with undue potential for engineers in the areas of technological change and innovation.
 Various methods for analyzing patent data have already been described.
 Currently, businessmen, scholars, and researchers use patent information to analyze patent activity in geographic areas, technologies, or companies, determine the direction of technological change, or relative to an organization in the market.
 I judge the technical scenario.
 In general, engineers use patents and subsequent citations to measure the ingenious performance of an organization.
 They also used citation strength to measure the importance or impact of the invention.
+So, what is a patent citation?

 What is patent citation?